JohnEstropia/CoreStore/README.md

     Select("age")
 )
 ```
-⭐️Starting CoreStore 5.0, query methods now support **Query Chain builders**.
+query methods also support **Query Chain builders**.
 We can also use Swift's Smart KeyPaths to use in the expressions:
 ```swift
 let johnsAge = try dataStack.queryValue(
     From<MyPersonEntity>()